Coca-Cola Refreshing Filmmaker's Award: Coca-Cola Refreshing Films 2022 Contest

 The 2022 contest featured four finalist schools selected out of over 500 script submissions and 15 semifinalists.

 The team for the Rochester Institute of Technology included the first deaf producer in the contest's history, Gabriel Ponte-Fleary.
 Rochester Institute of Technology got their first ever win in the contest on their debut with the film "Say Cheese" made by first-year grad student and producer Ponte-Fleary and second-year film production student and director Anna McClanahan.
 The pair wanted to create "something wholesome, nostalgic, and magical" for their film.
 The president of the National Technical Institute for the Deaf, Dr. Gerard Buckley, covered all interpreting costs for the film's production.
 The crew for "Say Cheese" consisted of both hearing and deaf members.
 It was filmed in February 2022 during two overnight shoots at the Pittsford Community Library and Cinemark Tinseltown theater.

 "Say Cheese" was announced as the grand prize winner at CinemaCon in Las Vegas in April 2022.
 The judging panel included industry experts from Coca-Cola, Cinemark Theatres, and AMC Theatres.
 The film screened at Cinemark and AMC locations from July to September 2022.
 The prize for Ponte-Fleary and McClanahan also included ED KOMODO camera package and a ZEISS lens kit.
 The winning film tells a love story of cross-cultural communication, and Ponte-Fleary hopes that as a result viewers will "be inspired to learn American Sign Language and see Deaf people as equals."

 Coca-Cola Refreshing Films 2023 Contest

 The 2023 contest once again featured five finalist schools, including the first ever Canadian finalist school in Capilano University.

+Coca-Cola Refreshing Films 2024 Contest

+The 2024 contest was narrowed down to four finalist schools.